dfamonteiro/blog/blog/content/posts/2025-books.md

 ### Fabless: The Transformation of the Semiconductor Industry (Daniel Nenni & Paul McLellan)

 This was a book that highlighted some of the smaller players in the semiconductor industry.
-And it also really highlighted the importance of IP in the semiconductor industry, and showcased why it's a very viable business model.
+It also really highlighted the importance of IP in the semiconductor industry, and showcased why it's a very viable business model.

-I feel like foundries (and NVIDIA) get all the the attention in the semiconductor industry.
-But this book does a good job of lighting some of the lesser-know players, such as the EDA design tool companies.
+The foundries (TSMC, Intel, Samsung, etc) and NVIDIA get all the the attention in the semiconductor industry nowadays.
+This book grounds you, showing you how deep this industry truly goes by telling the story of some of the lesser-known players, such as the EDA design tool companies, for example.

 ### Designing Data-Intensive Applications (Martin Kleppmann)